gunzf0x/OrderMyRepos/README.md

 python3 addRepo.py -w https://github.com/p4nchit0z/OrderMyRepos
 ```

-by default, this will create a file `repositories.txt` in the directory the script is being run (not where the script is located) with multiple columns:
+by default, this will create a file `repositories.txt` in the current directory the script is being run (not where the script is located) with multiple columns:

    1. Save the original Github's weblink.
    2. Extract the title/main header of the Github's repository.